Stopping and restarting a Yandex StoreDoc cluster

 yc managed-mongodb cluster stop <cluster_name_or_ID>

-You can request the cluster ID or name with a list of clusters in the folder.
+You can get the cluster’s name and ID from the list of clusters in your folder.

 -